OPR-group-BNITM/vimop/README.md

 ### Host and contaminant removal

 Host and contaminant reads are removed by mapping them against reference sequences and extracting those that map.
-The data base config file (contamination.yaml) defines the reference sets and the key values assigned to them.
+The database config file (contamination.yaml) defines the reference sets and the key values assigned to them.
 Use the option `--contamination_filters "reagent,mouse"` for example to remove mouse and reagent reads (the default is humand reads).
-The following filters are included in our data base
+The following filters are included in our database

 | Filter        | File Name                                               |
 |---------------|---------------------------------------------------------|